-Pre-registration and open-science

-We provided all materials, data, and code on: https://osf.io/9fvtq/.
-This project received Peer Community in Registered Report Stage 1 in-principle acceptance (https://osf.io/v2tpf/; https://rr.peercommunityin.org/articles/rec?id=174) after which we created a frozen pre-registration version of the entire Stage 1 packet (https://osf.io/k5x4z/) and proceeded to data collection.
-All measures, manipulations, exclusions conducted for this investigation are reported, and data collection was completed before analyses.

 Method

 Reproducibility checks

-We calculated effect sizes (ES) and power based on the statistics reported in the target article.
+We calculated effect sizes (ES) and power based on the statistics reported in the target article with the help of a guide by Jané et al. (2024).
 We ran into minor challenges in our calculations of the effects reported in Study 2, which reported a two-way interaction comparing conservatives to liberals on conservative versus liberal items.
 Our calculations suggested minor differences from the values reported in the article.
 For example, our recalculation of the first post-hoc comparisons for conservatives based on the reported t statistic reported resulted in p =.007; d = .19, 95% CI [0.01, 0.37] rather than the reported p = .04, and our recalculations based on the raw descriptives provided (which match with the means in the figure) also seem to result in weaker effects.
-We consider these rather minor issues, which according to our current understanding do not change the conclusions of the article.
+We consider these rather minor issues, and our current understanding is that these do not change the conclusions of the article.
 Without access to the raw data and a better understanding of the statistics (correlations between the dependent measures in the mixed-models) it is not possible for us to fully deduce the exact effects.

 Power analysis and sensitivity analyses

-We calculated effects in the target article using the R package “pwr”, initially aiming to choose the smallest effect size of the two studies to ensure enough power for all measurements.
+We used the R package “pwr”, initially aiming to choose the smallest effect size of the two studies to ensure enough power for all measurements.
 We provided further information regarding these calculations in the “Effect size calculations and power analysis” subsection in the supplementary materials.

 The effect sizes reported in Study 1 were very large (η² = 0.39, 95% CI [.25, .51]; η² = 0.32, 95% CI [0.19,0.45]), and our power analysis indicated a required sample size of 40 (alpha = .05, power =.95).
 These were mostly likely overestimated effects.
 The effect sizes reported in Study 2 were weaker (η² = 0.04, 95% CI [.00, 11]; Cohen’s d = 0.19 [0.01, 0.37]) and our power analysis indicated that the smallest required sample size was 310.

-Given the possibility that the original’s effects are overestimated, even in Study 2, we used the suggested Simonsohn (2015) rule of thumb, even if meant for other designs, and multiplied 310 by 2.5 resulting in 775 participants.
-Accounting for possible exclusions and the integrated design, and allowing for the potential of additional analyses, we aimed for a total sample of 800 participants.
-A sensitivity analysis using G*Power (Faul et al., 2007) indicated that a sample of 800 would allow the detection of f = 0.06-0.07 (interaction for: groups = 2, measures = 2/3) and d = 0.12 for dependent samples t-test contrasts (both 95% power, alpha = 5%, one-tail), effects weaker than any of the supported effects reported in the target article and the standard effects in social psychology for weak effects.
+Given the possibility that the original’s effects are overestimated, even in Study 2, we used the suggested Simonsohn (2015) rule of thumb, even if meant for other designs, and multiplied 310 by 2.5 resulting in 775 participants, aiming for a total sample of 800 participants.
+A sensitivity analysis using G*Power (Faul et al., 2007) indicated that a sample of 800 would allow the detection of f = 0.06-0.07 (interaction for: groups = 2, measures = 2/3) and d = 0.12 for dependent samples t-test contrasts (both 95% power, alpha = 5%, one-tail), effects weaker than any of the supported effects reported in the target article and the standard effects in social psychology for weak effects (Jané et al., 2024).

 Participants